RavanH/xml-sitemap-feed/readme.txt

 * Works out-of-the-box, even on **Multisite** installations.
 * Optionally include Image tags with caption and title for featured images or attached images.
 * Pings Google, Bing & Yahoo on new post publication, once per hour.
-* Options to define which post types and if taxonomies get included in the sitemap
+* Options to define which post types and taxonomies get included in the sitemap
 * Updates Lastmod on post modification or on comments.
 * Set Priority per post type, per taxonomy and per individual post.
 * Exclude individual posts and pages.